project-codeflare/appwrapper/samples/README.md

 This directory contains a number of example yamls showing how to wrap different Pod-creating Kubernetes resources in an AppWrapper.
-AppWrappers can be used to wrap one or more instances of any Kubernetes Kind that uses `PodSpecTemplate` to define its Pods.
+An AppWrapper can be used to wrap one or more instances of any Kubernetes Kind that uses `PodSpecTemplate` to define its Pods.
 An AppWrapper must contain at least one such Pod-creating resource in addition to zero or more non-Pod-creating resources.